bipinkrish/Internet-Archive-GUI/README.md

 # Internet-Archive-GUI

-Features: Login with main and password, logout,
+Features: Login with main and password
+	  logout
 	  Download with Identifier and
 	  Upload with Identifier